Education

 ♦ Playing old-time games

-This is a two-hour experience and can accommodate one class.
-The fee is $4.00 per student/$10 cap per family, with no charge for adults.
+This is experience can accommodate one class.
+The fee is $3.00 per student/$10 cap per family (for home school groups), with no charge for adults.

 ——————————